maxmind/libmaxminddb/doc/libmaxminddb.md

 ## `MMDB_metadata_s` and `MMDB_description_s`

-This struct can be retrieved from the `MMDB_s` struct.
+This structure can be retrieved from the `MMDB_s` structure.
 It contains the metadata read from the database file.
 Note that you may find it more convenient to access this metadata by calling `MMDB_get_metadata_as_entry_data_list()` instead.

     typedef struct MMDB_metadata_s {